0xfunboy/AIRapiserv/README.md

 - proposes defaults and generates the `JWT_SECRET` automatically;
 - lets you enable/disable fallback providers and enforces poll intervals;
 - writes the `.env` file and prints the next steps (e.g. `pnpm db:migrate`, `pnpm dev`);
-- if requested, installs and starts Redis/ClickHouse/Postgres through `sudo apt-get install`, enables systemd units and creates Postgres role/database with the provided credentials;
+- if requested, installs and starts Redis/ClickHouse/Postgres through `sudo apt-get install`, enables systemd units, configures ClickHouse auth and creates the Postgres role/database with the provided credentials;
 - runs reachability checks and highlights actionable tips when a service is down.

 With these safeguards AIRapiserv can be handed to customers that have zero operational experience.